SapitoSucio/froggo-guides/docs/script_commands.md

 This will create you an array `.@menulist$` which contains the text of all items that should actually go into the menu based on your condition, and an array `.@menureference`, which contains their numbers in the list of possible menu items.
 (*Remember, arrays start with `0`*.)
-There's less of them than the possible menu items you've defined, but the menu command can handle the empty lines - only if they are last in the list, and if it's made this way, they are.
+There`s less of them than the possible menu items you`ve defined, but the menu command can handle the empty lines - only if they are last in the list, and if It's made this way, they are.
 Now comes a dirty trick:

 ```cpp